-Study design: Qualitative study.
+Study design ualitative study.

-Study setting: The study was conducted in N'Djamena, Chad within 20 high schools that were purposefully selected based on participation in a Blue Cross Chad (BCC) peer-to-peer education programme.
+Study setting: The study was conducted in N'Djamena, Chad with 20 high schools were purposefull ected based on participation in a Blue Cross Chad (CCC) peer-to-peer-education programme.

-Participants: A total of 4 focus groups, each consisting of 12 participants, stratified by gender and BBC program participation (2 each among participating and non-participating high schools), were conducted.
+Participants: A total of cus groups, each consisting of 12 participants, stratified by gender and B program participation ( high schools), were conducted.